MicrosoftDocs/dynamics365smb-docs/business-central/admin-integrate-field-service.md

 The **Quantity To Bill** and **Duration To Bill** values are copied to the **Qty- to Transfer to Invoice** field.
 Based on those values, you can create and post sales invoices in [!INCLUDE [prod_short](includes/prod_short.md)] to invoice the customer.
 After the invoice is posted, or consumption is processed in [!INCLUDE [prod_short](includes/prod_short.md)], the quantity invoiced and quantity consumed display on the [!INCLUDE [prod_short](includes/prod_short.md)] tab on the **Work Order Product** and **Work Order Service** pages.

 Use the **Project Planning Lines** page to track posting and invoicing of consumption on work orders.
 From the **Project Planning Lines** page, you can create and post sales invoices in [!INCLUDE [prod_short](includes/prod_short.md)].
 Afterward, you can synchronize them with [!INCLUDE [field-service-short](includes/field-service-short.md)] and keep track of the status of the invoices.

+> [!NOTE]
+> Work order services with a booking that uses a bookable resource that's coupled to a [!INCLUDE [prod_short](includes/prod_short.md)] resource synchronize to two project journal lines.
+One line of type **Budget** for the coupled resource, and another line of type **Billable** for the item being serviced.
+>
+> The product that's chosen on the work order service must be coupled to an item of the type **Service** in [!INCLUDE [prod_short](includes/prod_short.md)].
+Also, base unit of measure for the item must be set to the **Hours Unit of Measure** that's chosen on the **Dynamics 365 Field Service Integration Setup** page.
+>
+> You can create an invoice for an item of the type **Service** from the billable project planning line, and use the budget project planning line to register cost with the resource.

 ## See also